EnnieAyo/alx-system_engineering-devops/0x01-shell_permissions/README.md

 - 9-John_Doe- command to make a 753 permission
 - 10-mirror_permissions- command to mirror the permissions of another file
 - 11-directories_permissions- command to make all directories executable
+- 12-directory_permissions- command to make directory and set permissions